leigh-hackspace/HackspaceWiki/README.md

 ## Running `mkdocs` Locally

 A `Makefile` exists to install and configure the dependencies for mkdocs.
-All that is require is a recent version of Python and `virtualenv` to be available.
+All that is required is a recent version of Python and `virtualenv` to be available.

 Running `make serve` will run a local, automatically updating instance of mkdocs on your system.
 This is useful to check any changes made before pushing them to the git repository.